Technology, Institution, and Regional Growth: Evidence from Mineral Mining Industry in Industrializing Japan: Empirical Analysis

-Next, I test whether this scarring was led by the occupational hazard due to coal mining.
-In column 3, I limited my sample to $93$ municipalities with coal mines to analyze the correlation between the FDR and the number of female miners as well as accessibility to rivers.
+Next, we consider whether the scarring is associated with the occupational hazards of mining activities.
+In column 3, the sample is limited to $93$ municipalities with coal mines to analyze the correlation between the FDR and the number of female miners and accessibility to rivers.
 If heavy manual work during pregnancy affects fetal health, FDRs should be positively correlated with the number of female miners.
-To control for the scale effect and provide a placebo test, I included the number of male workers at the same time in the same specification.
-As shown, the estimated coefficient for female miners is significantly positive, whereas that for male miners is rather negative.
+To control for the scale effect and provide a placebo test, the number of male workers was included in the same specification.
+The estimated coefficient for female miners is significantly positive, whereas that for male miners is negative.
 This result supports the evidence that occupational hazards for females (not males) alone increased the risk of death before birth.
-The estimate indicates that a one standard deviation increase in female miners ($=269.2$ miners) increases the number of fetal deaths by roughly $9$ ($0.034 \times 269$) per 1000 births.
-This is economically meaningful because the mean difference in the FDR between the treatment and control groups was also approximately $9$ fetal deaths per 1000 births (Panel B of Online Appendix Table~\ref{tab:sum_outcome}).
+The estimate indicates that a one standard deviation increase in female miners ($=269.2$ miners) increases the number of fetal deaths by roughly $10$ ($0.038 \times 269$) per $1,000$ births.
+This is economically meaningful because the mean difference in the FDR between the treatment and control groups was also approximately $9$ fetal deaths per $1,000$ births (Panel B of Online Appendix Table~\ref{tab:sum_outcome}).
 Column 4 shows the result for the IMR, showing that the estimated coefficient on the number of female miners is also statistically significantly positive.
 It further provides evidence that this reduction in fetal health endowment via occupational hazards for females is associated with higher infant mortality risks.

 Panel B of Table~\ref{tab:r_health} provides the results for the 1938 sample in the same panel and column layout.
-Columns 1--2 show positive but much smaller estimates, which are no longer statistically significant.
-The estimates listed in columns 3--4 are also positive, but smaller in magnitude.
-The estimate for the FDR shows that a one standard deviation increase in female miners ($=179.3$ miners) increased the number of fetal deaths by approximately $4.5$ ($0.025 \times 179$) per 1000 births.
-This magnitude was less than half of that in 1933.
+Columns 1--2 show positive, but smaller estimates than those for the 1933 sample.\footnote{Online appendix~\ref{sec:app_pe} considers the panel data structure in mortality, suggesting that the infant mortality and fetal death rates in coal mining areas may have decreased since the enforcement of the regulation.
+However, it also indicates that there might be regional heterogeneity in these decreasing trends.} The estimates listed in columns 3--4 are also positive, but smaller in magnitude.
+The estimate for the FDR shows that a one standard deviation increase in female miners ($=179.3$ miners) increased the number of fetal deaths by approximately $6$ ($0.033 \times 179$) per $1,000$ births.
+This magnitude was roughly $60$\% of that in 1933.